 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."

 Nestled in Prescott’s Granite Dells is the Point of Rocks Campground.
 It is family-owned and operated and is in the heart of Northern Arizona Wine Country.
 Try to grab a campsite near Watson Lake as it is absolutely breathtaking.
 When you have an RV or a pop-up camper, this is the perfect place to stay.
 You can pop your tent up on an RV site too.
 Each site has power with limited WiFi.
-Doubt you will miss being connected when you are enjoying a gorgeous Arizona sunset with a glass of Rose in your hand!
+Doubt you will miss being connected when you are enjoying a gorgeous Arizona sunset with a glass of Rose in your hand at one of these campsites in Arizona’s wine country.

 When visiting the wineries in Northern AZ, make a reservation at the Clear Creek Campgrounds if you also want to enjoy the quiet solitude of nature.
 Clear Creek is known for its fishing, swimming, hiking, and wildlife viewing.
 The campground is surrounded by tall, shady cottonwoods and is pretty flat with a lot of grass.
 Sit back in your camp chair and breathe in the fresh air and sip on a glass of white wine in one of the most beautiful campsites in wine country.